With his imaginative modernist buildings, Antoni Gaudí has left his mark on Barcelona. Here you can discover his architectural gems.

 You can also explore a collection of original drawings, models and photographs of Gaudí’s buildings.

-La Pedrera is most famous for its rooftop vents that look like knights from a science fiction movie.
-The rooftop terrace also offers great views of the fashionable Passeig de Grácia, filled with designer shops, cafés and restaurants.
+La Pedrera is most famous for its rooftop ventilation ducts that look like knights from a science fiction movie.
+From the rooftop terrace, you’ll also get great views of the fashionable Passeig de Gràcia, which is filled with designer shops, cafés and restaurants.

 La Pedrera hosts a number of art exhibitions and concerts.
-The art exhibitions are held in the former home of the Milá family.
+The art exhibitions are displayed in the former home of the Milà family.
 Check the calendar on the website for current events.

 Gaudí’s houses are popular attractions, so I bought a ticket in advance.
 You can also skip the queue and buy your ticket to La Pedrera here. (advertising link)